WriteLog 10.34 introduced networking via the internet. This feature allows multiple stations to merge their logs in real time over the internet.

 Installing SOAP support

 This section applies only to WriteLog version 10.
-Version 11 has built-in SOAP support.
+Version 11 and beyond have built-in SOAP support.

 WriteLog version 10.29C or later is required.
 And Microsoft’s SOAP libraries are also required, but not included in the WriteLog installation.
 All the links below are to the Microsoft web site.